-17 See also Bohen v.
+&lt;sup>17 See also Bohen v.
 City of East Chicago, Ind., 799 F.2d 1180, 1185 (7th Cir.
 1986) ("Sexual harassment of female employees by a state employer constitutes sex discrimination for purposes of the equal protection clause of the fourteenth amendment."); Cheryl L. Anderson, "Nothing Personal:" Individual Liability under 42 U.S.C. § 1983 for Sexual Harassment as an Equal Protection Claim, 19 BERKELEY J. EMP. & LAB.
 L. 60, 80 (1998) (citing Meritor Savings Bank as support for argument that sex harassment can satisfy the intentional discrimination requirement for equal protection claims).

-1983.").
-18 However, the Court of Appeals has made clear that this requirement can be met even if the defendant is not the plaintiff's formal supervisor: "A state employee may, under certain circumstances, wield considerable control over a subordinate whose work he regularly supervises, even if he does not hire, fire, or issue regular evaluations of her work."
-Bonenberger, 132 F.3d at 23.
+if the defendant is not the plaintiff's formal supervisor: "A state employee may, under certain circumstances, wield considerable control over a subordinate whose work he regularly supervises, even if he does not hire, fire, or issue regular evaluations of her work."
+Bonenberger, 132 F.3d at